Hrushikesh-ramilla/Noctivana/README.md

 <br/>

-> **NOCTIVANA** is a ceiling-mounted, embedded AI infant monitor that watches while you sleep.
+> **NOCTIVANA** is a ceiling-mounted embedded AI infant monitoring system built on a Raspberry Pi 4.
-> It detects prone sleeping positions, face occlusions, respiratory absence, and adverse
+> It detects prone sleeping positions, face occlusions, respiratory absence, and adverse environmental conditions
-> environmental conditions — all on a Raspberry Pi 4, without sending a single pixel to the cloud.
+> entirely on-device — no video, no audio, and no sensor data leaves the hardware.
+>
+> This is an extended implementation of an Edge AI-based infant monitoring system accepted at **VDAT 2025**.

 <br/>